Coconut Rice Recipe

 - Add mustard seeds, cumin seeds, red chilli, chana dal and urad dal.
 Saute them and fry until the dals turn golden and aromatic.

 - Then add ginger, slit green chilli & curry leaves.
 Saute for 30 to 60 seconds until the curry leaves turn crisp.
 Add hing.

-- Optional – Quickly pour 2 to 3 tablespoons water to the pan.
+- Optional – Quickly pour 3 tablespoons water to the pan.
 This will soften the dals and bring out the flavors of the ginger and curry leaves.
 If you want your dal to be very soft, then you can add little more water.
 Cook until all of the water evaporates.

-- Then add fresh coconut and sprinkle salt on it.
+- Then add fresh or frozen coconut and sprinkle salt on it.
 Then add rice.
 Off the heat.
 If using frozen coconut, then saute the coconut a bit until it becomes hot.
 Then add the rice.

 - Mix well and taste test.
 Add more salt if needed.
 Serve coconut rice with a simple curry or plain yogurt.

 - Avoid using mushy rice.
 The amount of water mentioned in the recipe is for aged basmati rice.
 If using any other kind, simply use the same amount of water as you use to cook plain steamed rice.

 - You can adjust the amount of coconut to your liking

 - Add some lemon juice if you like.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.